Ryan Fanti

-Ryan Fanti (born October 3, 1999) is a Canadian professional ice hockey goaltender for the Syracuse Crunch of the American Hockey League (AHL) as a prospect of the Tampa Bay Lightning of the National Hockey League (NHL).
+Ryan Fanti (born October 3, 1999) is a Canadian professional ice hockey goaltender for the Hamilton Hammers of the American Hockey League (AHL).
 He played college ice hockey for Minnesota Duluth.

 Playing career

 Collegiate

 Fanti began his collegiate career for Minnesota Duluth during the 2019–20 season, however, he did not appear in any games.
 During the 2020–21 season, he appeared in 20 games, with 19 starts, and posted a 10–6–2 record with a 2.40 goals against average (GAA) and .907 save percentage.

 During the 2021–22 season he posted a 20–12–4 record with a 1.83 GAA and .929 save percentage.
 He ranked second in conference-only save percentage at .918 and first with a 2.13 GAA in 23 starts.
 Fanti was named the NCHC Goaltender of the Month and Hockey Commissioners Association's National Goaltender of the Month for the month of November.
 He started all eight games for the Bulldogs, while posting a 5–2–1 record with four shutouts, a .957 save percentage and 1.00 GAA, ranking him top five in the nation in both statistics.
 He became the first Bulldogs player to record three consecutive shutouts since Hunter Shepard during the 2017–18 season.

 During the 2022 NCHC Tournament he posted consecutive shutouts in the semifinals and championship game, to help the Bulldogs advance to the 2022 NCAA Tournament.
 He was subsequently named to the NCHC All-Tournament Team and named the Frozen Faceoff MVP.
 Following an outstanding season, he was named to the All-NCHC First Team and NCHC Goaltender of the Year.
 He was also named a Mike Richter Award semifinalist and an AHCA West Second Team All-American.